syncfusion-content/maui-toolkit-docs/maui-toolkit/TabView/Tab-Item-Customization.md

 {% endtabs %}

+The following image shows the tab item with the image positioned to the right of the text:

 ![Image Position Right](images/Image-Position-Right.png)

 ## Image Text Spacing

-The [ImageTextSpacing](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.TabView.SfTabItem.html#Syncfusion_Maui_Toolkit_TabView_SfTabItem_ImageTextSpacing) property in `SfTabItem` allows you to set the spacing between the image and the text of the tab item.
+The [ImageTextSpacing](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.TabView.SfTabItem.html#Syncfusion_Maui_Toolkit_TabView_SfTabItem_ImageTextSpacing) property in [SfTabItem](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.TabView.SfTabItem.html) allows you to set the spacing between the image and the text of the tab item.
 This property is particularly useful when you want to fine-tune the layout of tab items that contain both an image and text.

 {% tabs %}